ethereum-optimism/optimism-tutorial/sdk-estimate-gas/README.md

 }   // displayResults
 ```

-If we aren't verifying the esitmate, just display the estimated values.
+If we aren't verifying the estimate, just display the estimated values.

 </details>